 Chapter 7 bankruptcy is an attractive opinion for many business owners looking to file for bankruptcy because most consumer and business debts will be resolved.
 In addition, because Chapter 7 bankruptcy is over in only months, you will be able to rebuild credit quickly while also keeping some of your assets.

 If you do not qualify for Chapter 7, you likely will qualify for Chapter 13 bankruptcy.
 Under this form of Ohio bankruptcy, you will be able to repay some or all of your debt over a three to five-year period without losing your assets.
 In addition, you will likely be able to consolidate your payments to avoid fees and further financial issues.

 You may shoulder most, if not all, of the burden of being self-employed.
-But you need legal advice when it comes to filing for bankruptcy.
+But you need legal advice when it comes to filing for personal bankruptcy.